uoy-trials/.github/.github/PULL_REQUEST_TEMPLATE.md

 Any relevant details?

 **Documentation**
-Any documentation that has ben changed as part of this PR?
+Any documentation that has been changed as part of this PR?
 Link it here.

 **Accessibility**
 Making changes that effect text or formatting?